 And Many Others…

-Our editorial team is constantly monitoring the news for new information about drugs, medical devices, consumer products, and harmful situations that can affect your health and safety.
+Our editorial team is constantly monitoring the news for new information about drugs, medical devices, consumer products, and personal injuries that can affect your health and safety.
 You can be sure that we will let you know about the lawsuits above and many others as additional information becomes available.